Skip to main content

-Artificial Intelligence (AI) is a topic that has dominated news headlines over the past few years.
-It has entered the public consciousness as a tool that could make giant leaps forward in science and health, while also imitating human traits like decision making and creative output.
-AI generated artworks have been sold at auction, won photography prizes and appeared on the front cover of magazines, all whilst stirring debate.
+The topic of artificial intelligence (AI) has dominated news headlines over the past few years.
+It's entered the public consciousness as a tool that could make giant leaps forward in science and health, while also imitating human traits like decision making and creative output.

 Considering creatives, copyright and AI